-Collision warning system\ - detection of cvclists
+Collision warning system - detection of cyclists

-The function only "sees" cvclists from behind. who are travelling in the same direction.
+The function only "sees" cyclists from behind, who are travelling in the same direction.

-Optimum examples of what the system interprets as a cyclist - with clear body and bicycle contours. directly from behind and in the car's centre line.
+Optimum examples of what the system interprets as a cyclist - with clear body and bicycle contours, directly from behind and in the car's centre line.

-Optimal performance of the system requires that the system function that detects a cyclist receives as unambiguous information as possible about the body and bicycle contours this implies the opportunity to identify the bicvcle, head, arms, shoulders, leas, upper and lower body combined with a normal human pattern of movement.
+Optimal performance of the system requires that the system function that detects a cyclist receives as unambiguous information as possible about the body and bicycle contours - this implies the opportunity to identify the bicycle, head, arms, shoulders, legs, upper and lower body combined with a normal human pattern of movement.